pvries86/ScreenGuide-AI/README.md

 ## ✨ Key Features

 -   **🤖 AI-Powered Guide Generation:** Automatically creates titles and instructions from your screenshots using the Gemini API (`gemini-2.5-flash`).
--   **🌐 Multi-Language Support:** Generate guides in English or Dutch.
+-   **🌐 Multi-Language Support:** Generate guides in 6 languages: English, Dutch, Spanish, French, German, and Limburgish.
 -   **✍️ Rich Text & Image Editing:**
     -   Click any text step to edit it directly.
     -   Use AI-powered tools to regenerate steps with different tones (shorter, longer, simpler, professional).